anvbackman/Programvaruteknik-DT042G/README.md

 gained in the course's learning objectives and by the use of a specific workflow.
 In order for the project to be seen as successful, the following goals need to be met:

+This project is a game, a text-based dungeon crawler game, where the player can create a character, choose different missions, fight enemies and bosses, buy gear from a shop, and encounter different scenarios during the mission.
+The game is implemented in Java, and the game is run on a command line interface, where the player can interact with the game through the terminal.

 ## Concrete Goals
 * The application should be implemented utilizing a branch for each feature in correlation to the workflow.
 * The application should be implemented in accordance to the workflow specified in Trello.